New Florida Condo Laws Explained

 Fort Lauderdale Beach Condos

-Senate Bill 4-D establishes substantial new structural safety and reserve requirements for Florida condominiums and cooperative associations.
-We are encouraging anyone who owns a condo or is thinking about purchasing a condo to read the bill for a full understanding of the new requirements.
+The new laws establish substantial new structural safety and reserve requirements for Florida condominiums and cooperative associations.
+We are encouraging anyone who owns a condo or is thinking about purchasing a condo to read both bills for a full understanding of the new requirements.
+See links to bill summaries below.
+Here are the highlights:

 Agents at By The Sea Realty are condo specialists and we sell a lot of condos.
 We get questions every day from buyers and sellers regarding building special assessments, building reserves and financing.
 Let’s touch on some of the the questions that you and your real estate agent should be asking an association when buying or selling a condo.